 Carolina, whose usual countenance is a smile, stared grimly at the camera.
 Her practiced self-control evaporated.
 She was a volcano about to erupt.

 “You’re asking me, sir, for my take on all this?
-I’m going to speak to you bluntly, General Landsberg, even if it means the end of my hopes for advancement in the FBI.”
+I will speak to you bluntly, General Landsberg, even if it means the end of my hopes for advancement in the FBI.”

 “I am ashamed, sir.